fareen341/Angular/README.md

 {{stud.name}}

 Making a component reusable
-now if we have lots of data then useing for loop we can make this component reusable
+now if we have lots of data then using for loop we can make this component reusable
 </pre>

 <h3>Passing data from child to parent component</h3>
 <pre>
-we'll create a child component userlist and use this component in app's component with the help of EventEmitter(basically used to send data from child to parent)

-we'll create a function in parent and that function we'll call from child, so that child component can transfer data to parent component
+we'll create a child component userlist and use this component in app's component with the help of EventEmitter(basically used to send data from child to parent) we'll create a function in parent and that function we'll call from child, so that child component can transfer data to parent component

 Step 1:
 app's .html
-<h1>passing data form child to parent</h1>
 <app-userlist (parentComponent)="parentComponent($event)"></app-userlist>

 app's .ts